MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcontextcallbacks-createthread.md

 ---

 ## -description

+The CreateThread callback method is called by the engine when a create-threaddebugging event occurs in the target.

 Any of these values can be zero if they cannot be provided by the engine.
 Currently the kernel does not return thread or process change events.